Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 These interventions are designed to teach children strategies they can use on a daily basis to stay focused and to reinforce social skills that may fail to develop in children who struggle to concentrate.

-After school, Ashley Knapp uses behavioral techniques to keep her son Brody on track with his chores; for example, when Brody swears in frustration at one point, his mother has him give up one of his marbles.
+After school, Ashley uses behavioral techniques to keep Brody on track with his chores; for example, when Brody swears in frustration at one point, his mother has him give up one of his marbles.

 Ashley says this is supposed to help him internalize the discipline and "grit" needed to complete difficult tasks, but it can feel to her like micromanaging.